viperleed/viperleed/doc/content/calc/parameters/vlj_config.rst

 -  ``t-leed-l_max``: Maximum value of the angular momentum quantum number :math:`\ell` to be used in the tensor-LEED calculation.
    **Default**: Use the maximum value of :ref:`LMAX`.

+-  ``use_symmetry`` (experimental): Toggle whether to use the advanced symmetry based calculation of t-matrices and propagtors.
+This can significantly improve performance.
+   **Default**: True.